partikelir/technocrat/readme.md

-# PENDRELL 0.22
+# PENDRELL 0.3

-Pendrell is a child theme for Twenty Twelve designed to allow two types of content to co-exist in harmony:
+Pendrell is a fork of Twenty Twelve (formerly a child theme of the same) designed to allow two types of content to co-exist in harmony:

 * Blog entries set with beautiful, legible type
 * Portfolio items featuring big, bold full-width images

 Many WordPress themes provide for one or the other but few handle both types of content with elegance, flexibility, and simplicity.

-This theme is suitable for small-scale deployments; it hasn't been optimized for high traffic sites.
+This theme is suitable for small-scale deployments; it has not been (and likely won't be) optimized for high traffic sites.

 You can Pendrell in action on my blog: http://synapticism.com

 ## INSTALLATION & CONFIGURATION

-You must have Twenty Twelve installed before using Pendrell.
 Drop the 'pendrell' directory into /wp-content/themes/ and activate it via the WordPress admin interface.

 This theme has no options page; you will have to get your feet wet and modify the `functions-config-sample.php` file, renaming it to `functions-config.php`, if you wish to change any of the defaults.
 Most of these should be self-explanatory; read the comments for more direction.